 Keeping a bottle of hand sanitizer (at least 60% alcohol) to use when water is not available to wash our hands before eating or touching our face is a great way to destroy viruses.

-Also, covering our mouth and using disposable wipes will prevent the wide spread of the virus.
-Maintaining a healthy lifestyle is critical in having a strong immune system which includes good nutrition, sleep, and physical exercise.
+Also, covering our mouths and using disposable wipes will prevent the spread of the virus.
+Maintaining a healthy lifestyle is critical to having a strong immune system which includes good nutrition, sleep, and physical exercise.
 Stress can easily put one’s body out of homeostasis.

-Controlling our mind and body is vital in preventing and fighting a cold off.
+Controlling our mind and body is vital in preventing and fighting a cold.
 Sometimes additional help is needed to fend off a virus.

 This support generally comes as a medication of some sort.
 During the hardships of a common cold people tend to take nutrients and vitamins.
 Some natural medications strengthen the immune system like vitamin C, calcium, magnesium, and zinc.
 Every year, millions of people use over-the-counter products to terminate the common cold.
 The most effective over-the-counter medication for pain relief is Aspirin, Tylenol, and Advil.